wormhole-foundation/wormhole/explorer_data/bigtable_event_schema.md

 #### TokenTransferDetails
 - `TokenTransferDetails:Amount` the amount transfered.
+- `TokenTransferDetails:NotionalUSD` the notional value of the transfer in USD.
 - `TokenTransferDetails:OriginSymbol` the symbol of the token sent to wormhole.
 - `TokenTransferDetails:OriginName` the name of the token sent to wormhole.
-- `TokenTransferDetails:TargetSymbol` the symbol of the token disbursed by wormhole.
-- `TokenTransferDetails:TargetName` the name of the token disbursed by wormhole.
+- `TokenTransferDetails:OriginTokenAddress` the address of the token sent to wormhole.

 #### ChainDetails
 - `ChainDetails:SenderAddress` the native address that sent the message.
+- `ChainDetails:ReceiverAddress` the native address that received the message.